thomasm20/Project05/README.md

 RainbowGradient is a singleton class that returns a color based on the integer given to it, which is between 0 and limit-1.
 It works to add color to the Mandelbrot/Julia set.

 --Variables--
-test: private...
-greyscale: private...
-greenscale: private...
-rainbow: private...
+greyscale: private list variable for the list of seed colors for greyscale gradient
+greenscale: private list variable for the list of seed colors for greenscale gradient
+rainbow: private list variable for the list of seed colors for rainbow gradient
 colors: private list of Color objects that defines the list of all color gradients
 n: private int variable that represents the number of gradient colors
-current: private...
+current: private list variable for the list of seed colors for current gradient selected
 instance: the private static singleton instance variable of type RainbowGradient

 --Methods--
 getInstance() - Method that creates or gets an instance of RainbowGradient and establishes a default limit value.
-RainbowGradient(int n) - Constructor method for RainbowGradient class stateOfCurrent(String state) -
-stateOfLimit(int limit) - Method that updates the limit and then runs the colorGradientMaker method to update it in there too colorGradientMaker() - Method that sets the RGB values for the color in the adjacent index of the gradient given the values of the previous index and the distance away from the next seed color. getColors() - method to retrieve the colors
+RainbowGradient(int n) - Constructor method for RainbowGradient class stateOfLimit(int limit) - Method that updates the limit and then runs the colorGradientMaker method to update it in there too colorGradientMaker() - Method that sets the RGB values for the color in the adjacent index of the gradient given the values of the previous index and the distance away from the next seed color. getColors() - method to retrieve the colors